 With Skyvia all the relations between the imported Mailjet objects will be preserved.
 You need just to specify them in mapping.

-Integrate Mailjet and Sigma with minimal effort and in only a few clicks!
+Connect Mailjet and Sigma with minimal effort and in only a few clicks!